Church of Nigeria: History

-Christianity came to Nigeria in the 15th century through Augustinian and Capuchin monks from Portugal.
+Christianity came to Nigeria in the 15th century through Augustinian and Capuchin Friars from Portugal.
 The first mission of the Church of England was, though, only established in 1842 in Badagry by Henry Townsend.
-In 1864 Samuel Ajayi Crowther, an ethnic Yoruba and former slave, was elected Bishop of the Niger and the first black Bishop of the Anglican Communion.
-Lagos became a diocese of its own in 1919.

-Leslie Gordon Vining became Bishop of Lagos in 1940 and in 1951 the first archbishop of the newly inaugurated Province of West Africa.
-Vining was the last Bishop of Lagos of European descent.
+In 1864, Charles Longley, the then Archbishop of Canterbury consecrated Rev Samuel Ajayi Crowther Bishop for the Niger mission, thus becoming the first African Bishop and Bishop of the Niger Territories, which was subsequently renamed Diocese of Western Equatorial Africa with its headquarters in Onitsha.
+The Diocese of Western Equatorial Africa was divided into Diocese of Lagos (1919) and Diocese on the Niger (1920).

+The two existing dioceses (Lagos and on the Niger) later gave birth to additional 14 dioceses.
 On 24 February 1979, the sixteen dioceses of Nigeria were joined in the Church of Nigeria, a newly founded province of the Anglican Communion, with Timothy O. Olufosoye, then Bishop of Ibadan, becoming its first archbishop, primate and metropolitan.
 Between 1980 and 1988, eight additional dioceses were created.
 In 1986, he was succeeded by J. Abiodun Adetiloye who became the second primate and metropolitan of Nigeria, a position he would hold until 1999.

 In 1989 the Diocese of Abuja was created on the area of the new capital of Nigeria with Peter Akinola as first bishop.